MikeDominic92/MikeDominic92/README.md

 # 👋 Hi, I'm Michael Hoang

 Senior Technical Support Engineer with expertise in cloud automation and RAG-enhanced systems.
 I specialize in developing efficient solutions using Python and modern cloud technologies to optimize technical operations and support workflows.
 I like new technologies and will always be an Early Adopter.
-Creatd this github end of decemember.
+Created this github end of decemember.

 ## 🔧 Technical Expertise